 - a.
 Individual carrier route bundles cannot exceed 1 inch (except for a multi carrier routes bundle under 6.5b) and must be secured with two bands, one around the length and one around the girth. - b.
-A multi carrier routes bundle can contain one individual bundle that exceeds 1 inch to serve as an anchor. - c.
-The multi carrier routes bundle must meet the standards in 2.3 through 2.6. - d.
+A multi carrier routes bundle can contain one individual bundle that exceeds1 inch to serve as an anchor. - c.
+The multi carrier routes bundle must meet the standards in 601.2.0. - d.
 The multi carrier routes bundle must be secured with at least two bands, one around the length and one around the girth; or with shrinkwrap; or with shrinkwrap plus one or more bands. - f.
-A multi carrier routes bundle that exceeds the maximum heights in 2.6 by less than the thickness of an individual carrier route bundle (e.g., 1 inch or less) meets the standards.
+A multi carrier routes bundle that exceeds the maximum heights in 601.2.8 by less than the thickness of an individual carrier route bundle (e.g., 1 inch or less) meets the standards.